Why is My Fridge Freezing Up at the Back

 If you notice that the compressor is making unusual noises or the fridge is vibrating excessively, it could indicate a more serious issue that requires a professional’s attention.

-If you have tried all of the above-mentioned steps and the fridge is still freezing in the back, it could be a sign of a more serious issue that requires the attention of a professional.
+If you have tried all of the above-mentioned steps and the fridge is still freezing in the back, it could be a sign of a more serious issue that requires the attention of a professional for refrigerators repair.

 If you are not comfortable working with electrical appliances or are unsure about what the issue is, it is always best to call a technician.
 Attempting to fix the issue yourself could result in further damage or injury.